-If Specimen Delivery to the Lab Will be Greater Than 1 Hour: Specimen should be stored at 2-8°C for up to 8 hours.
+If Specimen Delivery to the Lab is Not Immediate: Store specimen at 2-8°C for up to 8 hours.

-After 8 hours at 2-8°C: Freeze the specimen at -20°C to -80°C to prevent degradation of viral nucleic acids which many be present in the specimen.
+After 8 Hours at 2-8°C: It is recommended to freeze the specimen at -20°C to -80°C to prevent degradation of target nucleic acids which many be present in the specimen.